Travelling to Cambodia?

 Banknotes in Cambodia

-The banknotes of the Kingdom of Cambodia are in the following denominations: 50 KHR, 100 KHR, 200 KHR, 500 KHR, 1,000 KHR, 2,000 KHR, 5,000 KHR, 10,000 KHR, 20,000 KHR and 50,000 KHR.
+Cambodia’s currency, the Cambodian Riel (KHR), has various denominations.
+These banknotes come in the following values: 50 KHR, 100 KHR, 200 KHR, 500 KHR, 1,000 KHR, 2,000 KHR, 5,000 KHR, 10,000 KHR, 20,000 KHR, and 50,000 KHR.

 All banknotes in use are dated 2001 and later.
 Don’t accept the older banknotes dated before 2001.